Selembao: Environmental problems

 Selembao faces significant environmental issues, most notably the widespread advance of gully erosion that has significantly reshaped its urban terrain.
 The interaction of steep slopes, heavy seasonal rainfall, insufficient drainage networks, and inadequate maintenance has enabled the rapid expansion of ravines throughout many residential quartiers.

 A significant share of gullies, around 30%, originates from the failure of retention basins such as those in Nkingu, Gemena, and Lusanga.
 In these areas, a lack of basin maintenance causes rainwater to overflow, scour foundation soils, and eventually collapse the structures, turning adjoining streets into deeply incised ravines.
 The most widespread form of ravine formation, accounting for about 40% of cases, is linked to the absence of effective drainage systems in areas such as Conseil-Urbain 1, Conseil-Urbain 2, Matondo, and Mbodi, where stormwater consistently follows the steepest natural gradients during rainfall, carving progressively deeper channels into unprotected street surfaces.
 This process often produces secondary gullies branching off from the main erosion paths.
 Another 10 percent of ravines, including the Nsuangi and Citoyen ravines, formed as a result of leaks along REGIDESO drinking-water pipelines, where high-pressure water escapes into the soil, first forming narrow channels that deepen with successive rains into permanent gullies.
 The remaining 20% of ravines develop following the rupture or collapse of undersized drainage gutters, as in the Conseil-Urbain 3 area, where insufficient canalization capacity leads to structural failure and localized erosion.
 These processes have altered portions of Selembao's built environment, threatening homes and utilities, interrupting mobility, and contributing to greater sediment loads downstream.
 While certain ravines, particularly in Gemena and Lusanga, have stabilized through vegetation growth, others, such as those in Nkingu and Nsuangi, remain active and continue to extend.

 One of the most prominent examples of erosion is the Selembao Drive Ravine (drève de Selembao), which began forming in 1990 and extends approximately 1,300 meters in length, with an average width of 60 meters and a depth reaching 12 meters.
 According to a 2008 report by Fils Makanzu Imwangana of the University of Kinshasa, the ravine had resulted in the deaths of six people and the destruction of 71 residential structures.
 Though substantial in scale, the erosion at Selembao Drive has since been partially mitigated through civil engineering interventions funded by the World Bank.
-Prior to these efforts, the ravine posed a serious threat to a well-planned and affluent residential quartiers, as well as to the integrity of National Road No. 1 (RN1), a vital transport artery linking Kinshasa to the port cities of Matadi and Boma.
+Prior to these efforts, the ravine posed a serious threat to a well-planned and affluent residential quartiers, as well as to the integrity of National Road No. 1 (RN1).